victorsgb/food-explorer-backend/README.md

 ### How to run this project locally

-You must follow these simple steps.
+Assuming you have both `git` and `npm` installed on your machine, you must follow these simple steps.
 First, go to the directory you are interested in and clone this repository:

 > `git clone https://github.com/victorsgb/food-explorer-backend`